A comparative tour through the simulation algorithms for max-stable processes: Specialties for Brown-Resnick processes

-The simple representation \eqref{eq:dm} of the sum-normalized spectral functions can also be used to simulate the sup-normalized spectral functions via rejection sampling \citep{defondeville-davison-18}.
-Modifications of the approach to reduce the rejection rate and alternative MCMC procedures have recently been proposed by \citet{oss19}.
-Furthermore, \citet{ho-dombry-17} show that, conditional on the component $k^* \in \{1,\ldots,N\}$ where the maximum is assumed, the distribution of the vector $(V^{\lVert\cdot\rVert_\infty}(\bm x_k))_{k=1,\ldots,N} / V^{\lVert\cdot\rVert_\infty}(\bm x_{k^*})$ equals the distribution of a log-Gaussian vector conditional on not exceeding one -- a fact that can be used for its simulation.
-As efficient sampling from such a conditional distribution is not straightforward in high dimension and the calculation of the distribution of $k^*$ involves the inversion of several matrices of sizes $N \times N$ and $(N-1) \times (N-1)$ as well as evaluations of $(N-1)$-dimensional Gaussian distribution functions, however, this approach is limited to small or moderate $N$ in practice.
+where ${\bm S}$ is uniformly distributed on $K = \{\bm x_1,\ldots,\bm x_N\}$ and independent of $W^{\text{(orig)}}$, which has been demonstrated already earlier in \citet{dm15}.
+Finally, the simple representation \eqref{eq:dm} of the sum-normalized spectral functions can also be used to simulate the sup-normalized spectral functions via rejection sampling \citep{defondeville-davison-18}.
+Modifications of the last approach to reduce the rejection rate and alternative MCMC procedures have recently been proposed by \citet{oss19}.

+\begin{remark} Furthermore, \citet{ho-dombry-17} show that, conditional on the component $k^* \in \{1,\ldots,N\}$ where the maximum is assumed, the distribution of the vector $(V^{\lVert\cdot\rVert_\infty}(\bm x_k))_{k=1,\ldots,N} / V^{\lVert\cdot\rVert_\infty}(\bm x_{k^*})$ equals the distribution of a log-Gaussian vector conditional on not exceeding one -- a fact that can be used for its simulation.
+As efficient sampling from such a conditional distribution is not straightforward in high dimension and the calculation of the distribution of $k^*$ involves the inversion of several matrices of sizes $N \times N$ and $(N-1) \times (N-1)$ as well as evaluations of $(N-1)$-dimensional Gaussian distribution functions, however, this approach is limited to small or moderate $N$ in practice. \end{remark}